PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/api.md

   - http://api.example.com/user-management/users/{id}
 - Use query parameters (in bold) to apply filters on resources.
 For query names containing more than one word, use underscores ( _ ) as delimiter.
 Example:
   - http://api.example.com/device-managements/managed-devices?**region_area=USA&brand=XYZ&sort=installation-date**
+- Query parameters standard:
+  - `search`: to search data accross the fields.
+Example: `?search=John Doe`.
+  - `sort`: to search a field.
+There are two part, the first one is the field name to sort, and the second is sort type.
+Example: `?sort=name,desc`.
+  - `page`: indicates current page, start from 0.
+Example: `?page=0` indicates the first page.
+  - `limit`: indicates page size.
+Example: `?limit=10` indicates it will only displays 10 data.

 ## Endpoint Naming Principles